epimed/epimed.github.io/index.md

 ### 3.1.
 EpiMed Database - Update a list of gene symbols

 <a href="http://epimed.univ-grenoble-alpes.fr/database/" target="_blank">EpiMed Database</a> is a web application for gene-related and clinical meta-data processing.
-I this first video we explain how to update / convert a list of gene symbols with EpiMed Database.
+In this first video we explain how to update / convert a list of gene symbols with EpiMed Database.

 * Please, watch a tutorial: <a href="https://youtu.be/QBXUFVdreMk" target="_blank">Update a list of gene symbols</a> (16 min)
 * Download slides: <a href="http://epimed.univ-grenoble-alpes.fr/downloads/epimed_open_course/EpiMed_Open_Course_update_gene_symbols_with_EpiMed_database.pdf" target="_blank">slides</a>